 MarketTrace

-How the OBI × CVD quadrant is sourced, sized and read: depth-derived imbalance, taker-flow CVD, rolling P95 normalisation, zone classification, HTF regime, freshness rules.
+How the order-flow quadrant is sourced, sized and read: depth-derived order-book imbalance, taker-flow CVD, rolling P95 normalisation, zone classification, HTF regime, freshness rules.

 See the live widget at /perpetuals/positioning.